HengYangDS/sage-kb/.knowledge/frameworks/design/INDEX.md

 ## 1. Overview

-The Design Framework establishes foundational design principles and axioms that guide all architectural and implementation decisions in SAGE Knowledge Base.
+The Design Framework establishes foundational design principles and axioms that guide all architectural and implementation decisions in AI Collaboration Knowledge Base.

 ---